LogtalkDotOrg/logtalk3/manuals/_sources/userman/debugging.rst.txt

 .. _debugging_box_model:

-Procedure Box model
+Procedure box model
 -------------------

-Logtalk uses a *Procedure Box model* similar to those found on most Prolog compilers.
+Logtalk uses a *procedure box model* similar to those found on most Prolog compilers.
 The traditional Prolog procedure box model defines four ports (*call*, *exit*, *redo*, and *fail*) for describing control flow when a predicate clause is used during program execution: